Native American hip-hop: Notable artists

 Some Indigenous artists worry that their blend of traditional music with their own may be seen as disrespectful to their ancestors.
 However, many elders and hip hop listeners are able to appreciate the mixture, as it can bring multiple generations together through music.

 Hatchet Warrior, the second album by Native American hip hop artist Anybody Killa, was released in 2003, and peaked at #4 on the Billboard Top Independent Albums chart, #42 on the Top R&B/Hip-Hop Albums chart, and #98 on the Billboard 200.

 The organization Beat Nation is a Canadian not-for-profit Indigenous hip hop collective with the goal of giving public space to Indigenous artists and their listeners.
 It is run through a website and exhibits which aim to share Beat Nation's work and music, as well as give space for Indigenous hip hop culture to operate.

-Rapper Young Kidd from Winnipeg, Manitoba is of Jamaican and Aboriginal heritage, and two of the trio group, Winnipeg's Most, are Aboriginal - Jon C and Brooklyn.
+Rapper Young Kidd from Winnipeg, Manitoba is of Jamaican and Aboriginal heritage, and two of the trio group, Winnipeg's Most, are Aboriginal – Jon C and Brooklyn.
 Winnipeg's Most have won several Aboriginal Peoples Choice Music Awards.
 Both Young Kidd and Winnipeg's Most have achieved high levels of local success in Winnipeg.

-Florida rapper Denzel Curry, a pioneer of the Cloud Rap and Soundcloud Rap scene, is of Bahamian and Native American heritage.
+Florida rapper Denzel Curry, a pioneer of the Cloud Rap and SoundCloud Rap scene, is of Bahamian and Native American heritage.

 Early Internet pioneering

-The first URL dedicated to Native hip hop in the north was Redhiphop.com, which was started in December of 1999.
+The first URL dedicated to Native hip hop in the north was Redhiphop.com, which was started in December 1999.
 It was unlike other existing online databases in that it was a standalone site with its own domain name.
 The site had individual artist sections and playable and downloadable MP3s.
-Unlike the Native Hip Hop Geocities page, this site had working contracts with artists involved - it was started by Manik out of the Redwire Magazine office.
-At that time there was already a Geocities page which served as the first online database.
-After Redhiphop.com, the Geocities page followed suit and bought its own URL - NativeHiphop.net.
+Unlike the Native Hip Hop GeoCities page, this site had working contracts with artists involved – it was started by Manik out of the Redwire Magazine office.
+At that time there was already a GeoCities page which served as the first online database.
+After Redhiphop.com, the GeoCities page followed suit and bought its own URL – NativeHiphop.net.

 Stretching back as early as October 17, 2000, one of the main websites promoting Native hip hop performers has been NativeHipHop.net, a collective effort with submissions from various artists and members of the public.

 Offering a wealth of website links, artist reviews and MP3 downloads – NativeHipHop.net was, in the early days, instrumental and invaluable in networking with Indigenous North American hip hop artists and groups such as Shadowyze, Atzlan Underground, Anishinaabe Posse, Gary Davis, Manik, Natay, 7th Generation, Red Power Squad, Quese The Emcee, Night Shield, Reddnation, Rollin Fox, Supaman, King Blizz and War Party, giving them a voice online.

 In the five years after 2000, the website grew in popularity and acted as a 'spring-board' for many of the Native hip hop artists around today.